hathora/cloud-sdk-go/README.md

 By Default, an API error will return `errors.SDKError`.
 When custom error responses are specified for an operation, the SDK may also return their associated error.
 You can refer to respective *Errors* tables in SDK docs for more details on possible error types for each operation.

-For example, the `GetOrg` function may return the following errors:
+For example, the `GetOrgTokens` function may return the following errors:

 | Error Type      | Status Code   | Content Type     |
 | --------------- | ------------- | ---------------- |